 According to Angie Mansfield, the self-proclaimed “case study and white paper geek,” case studies are essentially customer success stories that give your prospects the experience of using your product before ever laying a hand on it.
 Meanwhile, white papers are ranked second in terms of the most influential content buyers can read before making a purchase.
-Her portfolio is full of excellent examples of both covering a wide variety of niches.
+Her portfolio is full of excellent examples of both covering various niches.

 To guide the lead to buy your product.

-Your company will enjoy a high number of converted customers, and your Evaluation and Purchase Stages will resemble a cylinder more than it does a funnel.
-A combination of easy-to-find web pages and purchase pages, testimonials, reviews, and offers have convinced your leads that your product is a must-have.
+Your company will enjoy converted customers, and your Evaluation and Purchase Stages will resemble a cylinder more than a funnel.
+A combination of easy-to-find web pages and purchase pages, testimonials, reviews, and offers has convinced your leads that your product is a must-have.

 Your company is failing to recognize that your potential leads still need a little more coaxing before buying from you.
-They may be suspicious by a lack of positive reviews or testimonials, and if you aren’t offering them any special promotion or discount to make up for it, they may be led astray.
-Also, if your website is poorly designed with too many graphics, slow load screens, and confusing toolbars, they may not be able to navigate your page.
+They may be suspicious by a poor number of positive reviews or testimonials, and if you aren’t offering them any special promotion or discount to make up for it, they may be led astray.
+Also, if your website is poorly designed with too many graphics, sluggish load screens, and confusing toolbars, they may not navigate your page.

 How to fix:

 Think about what would entice you to hit the ‘buy’ button.
 Chances are, your leads are in the same boat.
 Have the necessary social proof to make your leads feel comfortable with the final stage of their buyer’s journey, and provide special offers to sweeten the deal.
 Also, have a simple, easy-to-navigate website like Big Apple Hot Dogs or Anet Design.